-The design of our bipolar nickel-metal hydride batteries allows them to be adaptable to a wide range of vehicles, from compact to large ones, because their output can be modified by just changing the number of modules to be stacked depending on the vehicle.
+The design of our bipolar nickel-metal hydride batteries allows them to be adaptable to a wide range of vehicles, from compact to large ones, because their output can be modified by just changing the number of modules to be Promotion of ESG Initiatives power outages.
+While describing the capabilities, we also asked customers to provide their opinions about the appeal and usability of the power source.
+Through such activities, we will promote product development that will lead to more widespread use of electrified vehicles.